Satisfaction is not absolute: Indefinite arithmetic truth

-($2\to 1$) Conversely, suppose that $\mathcal{N}$ is a countable computably saturated model of $\Th(\N)^\ZFC$.
-Consider the theory $T$ consisting of the \ZFC\ axioms together with the assertions $\sigma^\N$ for every sentence $\sigma\in\Th(\mathcal{N})$, which is consistent precisely because $\mathcal{N}\satisfies\Th(\N)^\ZFC$.
-By computable saturation, it follows that $T$ is coded in $\mathcal{N}$, since we may write down a computable type for this, and so there is a nonstandard finite theory $t\in\mathcal{N}$ whose standard part is exactly $T$.
-Since $\mathcal{N}$ agrees that any particular finite subtheory of $T$ is consistent, as each such instance is provable in $\Th(\N)^\ZFC$, we may assume by cutting down to a nonstandard initial segment that $t$ is consistent in $\mathcal{N}$.
-Inside $\mathcal{N}$, build the canonical complete consistent Henkin theory $H$ extending $t$, and let $M\satisfies H$ be the corresponding Henkin model.
+By computable saturation, the theory $T$ is coded in $\mathcal{N}$, since we may write down a computable type for this, and so there is a nonstandard finite theory $t\in\mathcal{N}$ whose standard part is exactly $T$.

+Since as we have mentioned $\mathcal{N}$ thinks the finite subtheories of $T$ are consistent, by overspill we may assume by cutting down to a nonstandard initial segment if necessary that $t$ is consistent in $\mathcal{N}$.
+Inside $\mathcal{N}$, we can now build the canonical complete consistent Henkin theory $H$ extending $t$, and let $M\satisfies H$ be the corresponding Henkin model.
 In particular, $M\satisfies\ZFC$, since this is a part of $t$, and so $\N^M$ is a \ZFC-standard model of arithmetic and hence computably saturated.
 Note also that $\N^M$ has the same theory as $\mathcal{N}$, because this is part of $t$ and hence $H$.
 The structure $\mathcal{N}$ can construct an isomorphism from itself with an initial segment of $\N^M$, because for every $a\in\mathcal{N}$ it has a Henkin constant $\check a$ witnessing $\check a=\overbrace{1+\cdots+1}^a$ and it must be part of the theory that any $x<\check a$ is some $\check b$ for some $b<a$ in $\mathcal{N}$, since otherwise $\mathcal{N}$ would think $H$ is inconsistent.
 It follows that $\mathcal{N}$ and $\N^M$ have the same standard system.
-But any two countable computably saturated models of arithmetic with the same standard system are isomorphic, by the usual back-and-forth argument, and so $\mathcal{N}\cong\N^M$, showing that $\mathcal{N}$ is \ZFC-standard, as desired. \end{proof}
+But any two countable computably saturated models of arithmetic with the same standard system are isomorphic, by the usual back-and-forth argument, and so $\mathcal{N}\cong\N^M$, showing that $\mathcal{N}$ is \ZFC-standard, as desired.\end{proof}